2014cb22-del/CS3/README.md

    - These files are included in the repository, so you shouldn’t need to download anything else.

 3. **Install R and Packages**
-   - We used **R** (version 4.0 or higher) and RStudio.
+   - I used **R** (version 4.0 or higher) and RStudio.
-   - Install the packages we used if you don’t already have them:
+   - Install the packages used if you don’t already have them:
      ```r
      install.packages(c("tidyverse", "dplyr", "ggplot2",
                         "tidytext", "forecast", "knitr", "rmarkdown"))